 Economic Depreciation Definition

-Economic depreciation is defined as the wear and tear of an asset beyond its expected capacity or utility which means that suppose we have an asset and we expected the depreciation run to go for four years but it becomes obsolete and scrap in a span of only three years it is said to be economically depreciated.
+Economic depreciation is defined as the wear and tear of an asset beyond its expected capacity or utility, which means that suppose we have an asset and expect the depreciation run to go for four years.
+Still, it becomes obsolete and scraps in only three years it is said to be economically depreciated.

 How does Economic Depreciation Work?

-Economic depreciation is generally termed as the process by which assets lose their market value due to some kind of influential factors which overall leads to the degradation of the market value of the asset.
-At times when the owners need to sell their assets, they prefer economic depreciation over accounting depreciation when they want to sell their asset at the market rate.
-Also, economic depreciation broadly impacts the sale price of any kind of asset which the owners want to sell in the market.
-It is very common among owners to keep a check and monitor the rate of economic deprecation pertaining to the asset one wishes to sell.
+Economic depreciation is generally termed as the process by which assets lose their market value due to some influential factors, which overall leads to the degradation of the asset’s market value.
+When the owners need to sell their assets, they prefer economic depreciation over accounting depreciation to sell their assets at the market rate.
+Also, economic depreciation broadly impacts the sale price of any asset which the owners want to sell in the market.
+It is very common among owners to keep a check and monitor the rate of economic deprecation about the asset one wishes to sell.